 You must ensure to work with your supervisor/s and your faculty Health and Safety Manager to ensure that the correct assessments and approvals are sought prior to going on fieldwork.
 For further information please see the Wellbeing, Safety and Health website

 International PGRs conducting fieldwork outside of the UK for one month or longer must complete a Change of Study Location form

 Work outside your degree

 Sometimes teaching experience or other professional placements might be beneficial for your career development.
 Please consult your supervisor before undertaking any teaching or professional placements to discuss if it will affect the amount of time it takes you to complete your studies.
-See the University’s Code of Practice for postgraduate research students engaged in teaching for more information.
+See the University’s Code of Practice for postgraduate researchers engaged in teaching for more information.
 Full-time students are subject to a limit of 250 hours of paid activities associated with teaching or professional practice within the University.
 Some sponsoring bodies may include a lower limit for paid activities per session.
-If you are funded by one of these bodies then you are required to observe the limits imposed.

 You may, with the prior agreement of your supervisor, take up to 25 days holiday during each year of your research degree as well as the time during which the University is officially closed.
 Closure dates can be found on the University website